 How to Configure Directly Connected Static Route

-The routing table with configuring a directly connected static route with an exit interface resolves the exit interface in a single search, instead of two searches.
-Therefore it resolves the recursive routing problem without using CEF.
+The routing table with a directly connected static route with an exit interface resolves the exit interface in a single search, instead of two searches.
+Therefore, it resolves the recursive routing problem without using CEF.

 The routing table entry indicates “directly connected”, but the administrative distance of the static route is still 1.
 Only a directly connected interface can have an administrative distance of 0.

 For point-to-point routers, we can use static routes that point to the exit interface or to the next-hop address.
-But the use of static routes using an exit interface on point-to-point networks is very common, which make CEF mechanism unnecessary.
+But the use of static routes using an exit interface on point-to-point networks is very common, which makes the CEF mechanism unnecessary.

 For multipoint/broadcast interfaces, it is more appropriate to use static routes that point to a next-hop address.
-Following is the video to configure a static route using a directly connected static route.
+The following is the video to configure a static route using a directly connected static route.

 Avatar of Asad Ijaz